yidea/underscore.powerpack/README.md

 underscore.powerpack
 ====================

-powerpack for underscore, made some addon to the pack which found useful in projects
+Powerpack for underscore, made some addon to the pack which found useful in projects

+TODO:
+- add back mocha test env